shirewoman2/Consultancy/README.md

 PBPK data from the Simcyp Simulator.
 Our goals in making this package are to:

-1. Increase accuracy and efficiency
+1. Increase accuracy and efficiency overall
 2. Easily and accurately make informative tables from Simulator output
-3. Create informative, professional-quality graphs
+3. Create scientifically informative, professional-quality graphs
 4. Perform additional analyses of PBPK data

 ## Installation